Independent reference. No vendor affiliation. Scores cited with source and capture date. Affiliate disclosure.

 Airline tasks operate on a fictional carrier with itineraries, fare classes, baggage allowances, change fees, seat assignments, and elite status.
 Typical scenarios: "I need to change my flight from Friday to Sunday but I'm on a non-changeable fare, what are my options?" or "I need to add a checked bag to my booking and add my wife's frequent-flyer number".
 Airline scenarios average six to ten turns and require five to nine tool calls.
 The combinatorics of fare rules, baggage allowances, and connected itineraries make airline scenarios harder than retail by a consistent margin.

 The retail-to-airline score gap is a stable feature of the leaderboard.
-Frontier models score around 65 percent on retail and around 45 percent on airline in May 2026.
-The 20-point gap reflects genuine task complexity, not benchmark noise: airline policies are more numerous, the side effects of each action are larger, and the cost of a single wrong tool call is higher.
+The top of the official board is Claude 3.5 Sonnet (20241022) at 69.2 percent on retail and 46.0 percent on airline; GPT-4o sits at 60.4 and 42.0.
+The roughly 20-point retail-to-airline gap reflects genuine task complexity, not benchmark noise: airline policies are more numerous, the side effects of each action are larger, and the cost of a single wrong tool call is higher.

 03